RocketBus/clickbus-api-doc/source.md

 ## Order uncheck [/order/uncheck]

 This request will release all selected seats blocked.
-The succesfull request returns a _200_ status code on success, on error will have an error status code (like _400_) an error description on message attribute and an error type:
+The succesfull request returns a _200_ status code, on error will have an error status code (like _400_) an error description on message attribute and an error type:

 ### Release all selected seats [DELETE]
     - Succesfull response: